Domestic Student Admissions Guide

 - Biology (SL grade 4/HL grade 3)

-- Equivalent university or bridging courses: Applicants are advised to contact a Prospective Student Advisor to enquire whether they have or will need to complete equivalent prerequisite courses.
+- Equivalent university or bridging courses: Applicants are advised to contact a Future Student Advisor to enquire whether they have or will need to complete equivalent prerequisite courses.

 - Assumed knowledge: SACE Stage 2 Physics